Allergy and Hypersensitivity - Immune Mediated Diseases

 If you are interested in Food Allergy, then click on the section devoted to that complicated and fascinating subject.

 Allergic reactions to drugs resemble food allergy more than inhalant allergy.
 Click on hay fever, asthma, rhinitis, otitis media, atopic dermatitis, urticaria, and anaphylaxis for more information.

-The list of allergic disorders is very long to search for her conditions disorders and diseases that have an immune basis go to all discussions of
+The list of allergic disorders is very long.
+To learn more about conditions disorders and diseases that have an immune basis go to all discussions of